MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-task-duration-trend.md

 <td>Return task results from only the successful or partially successful pipeline runs</td>
 <tr>
 <td><code>and (CanceledCount ne 1 and SkippedCount ne 1 and AbandonedCount ne 1)</code></td>
-<td>Omit the pipeline runs that were cancelled, skipper or abandoned</td>
+<td>Omit the pipeline runs that were canceled, skipper or abandoned</td>
 <tr>
 <tr><td><code>)</code></td>
 <td>Close filter()</td>